Service of contractual notice deemed effective when received

 Ms Haywood had been out of the country on annual leave between 19 and 27 April, and the letter purporting to give 12 weeks’ notice was sent on 20 April.
 If notice had been served by 26 April, it would have expired before Ms Haywood’s 50th birthday.

 The court held that “the letter of dismissal had to be actually communicated to the employee before it took effect.”

 Contractually, physical delivery of a notice to the addressee’s home gives rise to a rebuttable presumption of receipt.
 On the facts of this case, Ms Haywood was able to rebut the presumption, as she had been in Egypt and had not read the letter until her return on 27 April.

 One lesson for employers is to ensure that, if the date of termination is likely to be important for the purpose of determining contractual entitlements, a clause should be included in the contract as to when notice is deemed to take effect.

 Another lesson that can be taken from the case is to considering the circumstances of notice being given.
 If the employee is going away on holiday or is away from home on business when notice is given, how can notice be communicated and what are the consequences of the chosen method of communication?
 A recorded delivery letter may seem more official, but it has to be signed for, whereas an emailed letter (to an address the employee is using) or even a telephone call (followed up in writing) may provide added certainty of the date from which notice runs.

-For more information on any of the issues raised in this article, contact our Leeds Employment team.
+For more information on serving contractual notice or any of the other issues raised in this article, contact our Leeds Employment team.